RiceD2KLab/BRAINNET/README.md

 1. Install and set-up `pyenv` for managing different python versions
 2. Clone the `BioCV_Su23` repository
-3. Install `venv` for managing virtual environments and set up a new virtual environment
+3. Set-up a new virtual environment using `venv`
 4. Install required packages using `pip` and the `requirements.txt` file

 **Note**: Prior to installing anything, ensure your Ubuntu is up-to-date: